 To Make the Eggplant:

 - Sprinkle the eggplant slices with salt, layer the slices in a colander and allow the eggplant to sweat for 10 minutes.
 Rinse the eggplant and pat dry with paper towels.

-- Combine the champagne vinegar, 2 tablespoons of olive oil, juice of half a lemon, oregano and a pinch of salt and pepper in a large casserole dish.
+- Combine the champagne vinegar, 2 tablespoons of olive oil, juice of half a lemon, oregano, and a pinch of salt and pepper in a large casserole dish.
 Coat the eggplant slices on both sides with the marinade and then layer the slices in the dish to marinate more.
 Do the same with the zucchini slices, skipping the sweating step.
-Marinate for 1 to 2 hours in the refrigerator.
+Marinate for 1-2 hours in the refrigerator.